NoahPG88/liftoff-assignments/P2-Project_Outline/README.md

 - Health scores are stored in a mySQL database.
 - The scores are automatically exported to Salesforce and update a field on the correct Account Record Object
     * Bonus there is a printable .pdf of the scores
+- health scores auto update in real time on the interface
 ### Technologies
 Include Technologies here
 - Java